wavefrontHQ/docs/pages/doc/integrations.md

 ## Try an Integration!

 Sign up for a Wavefront trial to try integrations.
+Detailed setup steps for each integration are in the product.

 Here's a sample of what you see when you select one of the Wavefront integrations:
 * The **Overview** tab explains how the integration works and what's included, often a sample dashboard with commonly used charts.